clarke-99/new_classes/README.md

 - **Project:** The name of your project, this is where the files and figures will be saved, currently it is only set up to save files in my test directory.

 ### Analysis(data, project, target)
-- **Target:** This feature will be implemented later, and will allow you to specify the feature you wantto predict/classify etc.
+- **Target:** This feature will be implemented later, and will allow you to specify the feature you want to predict/classify etc.

 analyse_data.begin_analysis()
 ## Future Work